usnistgov/FIPS201/_Appendix/revisions.md

 ---
 # Appendix E— Revision History {#s-e}

-The Revision History provides an overview of the changes to FIPS 201 since its initial release.
+This appendix is informative.
+It provides an overview of the changes to FIPS 201 since its initial release.

 |Version|Release Date|Updates|
 |---|---|---|